 Senior catcher Garrett Stubbs is the team’s biggest bat, raking at a .500 rate through nine games with one double, six RBI and four walks.
 He’s swiped seven bags on eight tries already.
 Stubbs was a full-time starter as a Junior, but has taken his game to a new level early on in 2015.
 His relatively small stature (5′10″, 165) will likely hold him back from excelling at the next level — at least as a catcher.

 Now it’s your turn.
-Let us know in the comments below who you’re eyeing in Daily Fantasy Baseball play today.
+Let us know in the comments below whether you think the Trojans can make it to the tourney this year.

 Save $1 on The 2015 Fantasy Baseball Guide